 Demographics and changes in family formation and marriage

 ANCIENT SAYING: "There is nothing

 that youth and skill can offer that age and treachery cannot overcome."

 Why study adults?

-Most of the material covered by your readings concentrates on the lifespan through adolescence.
+Much of the material covered by your readings and in human development more generally concentrates on the lifespan through adolescence.
 Perhaps that's because so much physical and cognitive growth occurs during those times.
 And, many students in a lifespan development course want to work with children and adolescents in elementary, middle or high school, or during college.

 Life is long and one's career choices can change (I entered college as a short-story and poetry-writing folksinger).There are several excellent reasons for studying adults.

 For example, education is a lifelong pursuit for Americans as I have noted earlier.
 Each year, according to the National Center for Education Statistics, about one-half of adults take some kind of course or training.
 Further, we change careers on the average more than once and change jobs, especially in early adulthood, much more often than that.
 And, of course, today's grownups are the ones to socialize tomorrow's youth, as parents, teachers, counselors, pastors, and other youth workers.

 This guide addresses Young or Early